 You would be amused to know that the UPSC does scaling or moderation even in the IAS prelims exam where all the questions are of the MCQ type.
 This is done for two reasons: to ease out the variations in the inherent difficulty of the different subjects and also the variations in the difficulty of each question paper in a given year.

 Scaling is done in the IAS mains exam for one more reason apart from the two reasons mentioned above.
 It is to moderate the subjectivity involved because of the examiners.
-Evaluation by examiners tends to be non-uniform because some examiners are ‘strict’ whereas others are ‘liberal’.
+Evaluation by examiners tends to be non-uniform because some examiners are ‘strict’ whereas others are ‘lenient’.
 (This is not a problem in the UPSC prelims since evaluation is done by scanners and computers.)

 The process of evaluation is such that uniform standards are applied to the assessment.
 There is a head examiner who sets the standards of assessment in the initial stage itself.
 This is imparted to all the additional examiners.
 The head examiner periodically assesses the evaluation by the additional examiners to make revisions if necessary.